 Whether you have a leaking faucet, broken pipe, or basement flooding, time is crucial to minimize water damage.
 Within minutes, water can spread to other areas of the home, soaking wood, staining furniture, and damaging personal items.
 Within days, fungal spores can attach to a moist surface and develop into a mold problem.

-Having the right strategies in place to address water damage can be the difference between full restoration and permanent damage.
+Having the right water damage restoration strategies in place can be the difference between full restoration and permanent damage.
 Let’s discuss the initial steps to take in addressing water damage, along with the most effective strategies professional restoration teams use to help properties recover faster.

 Immediate Steps to Take After Discovering Water Damage

 Your first course of action depends on the specific conditions of your water emergency.
-The cause of water damage—a burst pipe, roof leak, flooding from snowmelt, plumbing failures—and the extent of damage will determine how safe the environment is and whether you’re able to act at all.
+The cause of water damage matters, be it a burst pipe, roof leak, flooding from snowmelt, or plumbing failures; the extent of damage will determine how safe the environment is and whether you’re able to act at all.
 The safety of everyone involved is always the top priority.

 Once everyone is out of danger, here are immediate steps to take if your situation allows: